dgraph-io/dgraph-js-http/README.md

 ### Running an Upsert

-Txn#mutate(Mutation) runs a mutation and also upsert transactions.
-It takes in a Mutation object, which provides two main ways to set data: JSON and RDF N-Quad.
+Txn#mutate(Mutation) runs mutations and upsert transactions.
+It takes in a Mutation object, which provides two data formats: JSON and RDF N-Quad.
 You can choose whichever way is convenient.

 To know more about upsert, we highly recommend going through the docs at https://docs.dgraph.io/mutations/#upsert-block.